 Symptoms most commonly appear at once and can last from minutes, up to two to three hours.
 Symptoms vary between individuals, but vertigo is almost always met together with hearing loss.
 Attacks causing the symptoms can happen as clusters or as reoccurring singular attacks.
-Attacks can happen daily, weekly, monthly, or even be separated with months or years.
+Attacks can happen daily, weekly, monthly, or there may be even months or years in between them.

 Experiencing these symptoms should always lead to further medical examinations to aid diagnosis.

 Reacting to a Meniere’s disease attack

 Due to the possibility to loss of balance it is of utmost importance to sit or lay down securely.

 After this, if a patient has prescribed medicine to treat some symptoms, these are administered.
 Keeping eyes closed or fixed on an object may help with vertigo.
 The head should not be moved suddenly.
 All movement should be done slowly and carefully to avoid falling and injuries.

 There is no treatment that can cure Meniere’s disease definitively.
 However, symptoms like vertigo, nausea and vomiting can be medicinally relieved.
 Medicines used for these are usually prochlorperazine and antihistamines.
 The medicine is used to treat the symptoms of an attack as soon as symptoms appear.
 All medicinal use is to always be carefully reviewed with each individual patient by a medical practitioner.

 Other symptoms like tinnitus and hearing loss are to be rehabilitated and treated by medical professionals.
 Patients also often benefit from support groups and counselling to manage emotional distress caused by the disease and its impact on life.
 Surgery is sometimes considered if all other treatment fails, but research to support surgery is inconclusive.